 Alexander Campbell (fl.
 1750) was a midshipman on the HMS Wager when the crew mutinied.
 He thought the Old Testament was not part of true Christianity.
 The best introduction to his religious ideas is his book An Examination of Lord Bolingbroke’s Letters on History, 2nd ed.
 (London, 1753), 1-33.

-Anthony Collins (1676-1729) was a wealthy country squire and a local governmental official.
-He was influenced by John Locke and continental thinkers.
-He was a Christian-centered deist.
-An introduction to his ideas is Section 1, pages 5-18, of A Discourse of Free-Thinking.
+Anthony Collins (1676-1729) was a wealthy country squire who wrote many deist books.
+He was influenced by John Locke and radical continental thinkers.
+An introduction to Collins’ religious ideas is his A Discourse of Free-Thinking(London, 1713), 1-41.

 William Corry (fl.
 1750s) wrote Reflections on Liberty and Necessity, &c (London, 1759).
 His book focuses on showing that people have no free will.
 The best introduction to his ideas is pages 30-49 of this book.